-This is a fully licensed position in the Behavioral Health Therapist series, candidate must be a Licensed Marriage Family Therapist, a Licensed Professional Clinical Counselor, a Licensed Clinical Social Worker through the California Board of Behavioral Science, or a related license allowing candidate to provide psychotherapy in the State of California.
+This is an intern position in the Behavioral Health Therapist series, for therapists who have a Master's Degree in Social Work, Counseling, Psychology, or a related and are registered with the California Board of Behavioral Sciences.
+Candidate must be working on accumulating supervised hours toward becoming a Licensed Marriage Family Therapist, Licensed Clinical Social Worker or a Licensed Professional Clinical Counselor.
 Incumbents are assigned a full range of therapeutic support duties for assigned clients.